-Choosing cut-off frequencies of band filters ensuring frequency filtering not related to useful signal.
-Studies of useful signal spectrum (Fig. 6) show that waves within 10…100 Hz frequency range make maximum energy contribution to the signal, while restriction on the upper frequency relates to rapid attenuation of soil oscillation waves (in other words, wave absorption).
+Choosing cut-off frequencies of band filters ensuring frequency filtering not related to the useful signal.
+Studies of the useful signal spectrum (Fig. 6) show that waves within 10…100 Hz frequency range make maximum energy contribution to the signal, while the restriction on the upper frequency relates to rapid attenuation of soil oscillation waves (in other words, wave absorption).
 The restriction on low frequencies associates with wavelengths and the distance where we are carrying out measurements.
 Let’s assume that protected perimeter is 500×500 m, speed of wave spreading in soil (sand-soil mixture) is approximately v = 1000 m/s (actually, the wave speed depends on soil quality), wavelength λ = v/υ, therefore, a wave with frequency of υ = 0.1 Hz will be 10 k long, and it is obviously too much for the 500 meter zone.
-Naturally, this kind of waves will have impact on a signal researched.
-At the same time, a wave with frequency of υ = 10 Hz corresponds to 100 m, which is quite acceptable.
-Let’s estimate benefit of a signal that underwent digital processing by ZETLab if compared to its source signal.
+Naturally, this kind of waves will have an impact on a signal researched.
+At the same time, a wave with the frequency of υ = 10 Hz corresponds to 100 m, which is quite acceptable.
+Let’s estimate the benefit of a signal that underwent digital processing by ZETLab if compared to its source signal.
 Signal dispersion before processing is 1 mV, after processing – 0.2 mV, we see a five-time difference (or 20 lg5 = 14 dB) what is more than significant.
 And only now we use the correlation analysis formula

 Figure 9.
 Function of mutual correlation between two sensors

 Stage 3.
 Let’s assume that time delay corresponding to a maximum correlational peak, when expressed in equivalent to distance, will actually result in the coordinate of the vibration source.
 Let’s express the time delay in equivalent to the coordinate along a straight line between sensors.
 However, remember that mutual correlation function shows only a difference of wave arrival at two registration points.
-If we consider mutual location of the possible coordinates, they are described by hyperbola equation (Fig. 10).
+If we consider the mutual location of the possible coordinates, they are described by hyperbola equation (Fig. 10).

 Figure 10.
 Area of equiprobable coordinates of the vibration source is described by hyperbola equation

 Therefore, it is impossible to address the task using only two sensors.
 But three sensors are sufficient to get an acceptable solution.
 The example diagram shows four sensors, which enable considering six correlational pairs and significantly increase coordinate determination reliability.
 Then the counts of correlation functions of each sensor pair with a respective time delay are compared to each point of XY-plane by the reverse projection method, and a two-dimensional array is formed.
-Each element of the array corresponds to a certain range of protected perimeter and contains “energy contribution” of this area to overall noise level.
+Each element of the array corresponds to a certain range of protected perimeter and contains “energy contribution” of this area to the overall noise level.
 A similar calculation of a two-dimensional array occurs for each correlational pair and sums up with previous arrays.
-The algorithm result is a graphical representation (XY-gram) where a place corresponding to the coordinate of the noise source effect on soil of protected perimeter is gradually shown.
-Functional layout of the experiment is shown on Figure 11, and the algorithm result is shown on Figure 12.
+The algorithm result is a graphical representation (XY-gram) where a place corresponding to the coordinate of the noise source effect on the soil of protected perimeter is gradually shown.
+The functional layout of the experiment is shown in Figure 11, and the algorithm result is shown in Figure 12.

 Figure 11.
 Functional flowchart of location algorithm